espanso/website/docs/sync.md

 Now you need to create a **symbolic link**.
 Open the Terminal and type the following command, making sure you specify the correct paths:

 ```
-ln -s "/home/user/Dropbox/espanso" "/home/user/.config/espanso"
+ln -s "/home/user/Dropbox/espanso" "$CONFIG"
 ```

-Now restart espanso and you should be ready to go! -->
+Now restart espanso and you should be ready to go!